slide-1

 These four Awards recognise individuals who have made significant progress in Financial Literacy skills and will enable the recipients to purchase hardware, software, books etc to help support continued Financial Literacy improvement.

 Four colleges in Wales participate, one in South Wales one in North Wales one in mid Wales and one in West Wales.
 Working with nominated college staff members, these Awards are made to young students with Welsh credentials and whom the staff members believe will benefit from this Award to help further their study and progression.
-The winner would also be considered as a role model to others.
+The winners would also be considered as role models to others

-For further information about any of these Awards, please contact the Clerk, Christopher Dale at clerk@livery.cymru
+For further information about any of these Awards, please contact the Clerk, David Sneddon at clerk@livery.cymru

 VOCATIONAL AWARDS includes all Awards to young people, not in full time education, but in some other form of organised training – ranging from apprentices in all subject areas through to trainee professionals such as various health professionals, business, hospitality management, paralegals and others.